 Steve is a founding partner and President of H2Olson Engineering, Inc. Steve’s career in the drinking water industry has spanned over 30 years as a Consulting Engineer, Water Utility Manager, and Educator.
 As a Consulting Engineer Mr. Olson has served in the role as Sr. Principal and Sr. Project Manager, successfully leading and completing multi-faceted projects representing every aspect of public drinking water.
 As a Utility Manager, Steve has served in the role of Massachusetts Director of Operations for the largest private water utility company in New England (Aquarion Water Company), Water Superintendent, and Technical Advisor for over half a dozen water systems in Massachusetts.
-As an Educator, Mr. Olson has served on the New England Water Works Association Corrosion Control Committee as an instructor for over 15 years.
+As an Educator, Mr. Olson has served on the New England Water Works Association Corrosion Control Committee as an instructor for over 15 years, and is currently the Co-Chair.

 Steve has published several papers and given numerous presentations on water supply, quality, treatment, distribution, and regulatory compliance.
-Steve is a Past President of the Massachusetts Water Works Association (MWWA) and current Vice President of the New England Water Works Association (NEWWA).
+Steve is a Past President of the Massachusetts Water Works Association (MWWA) and current President Elect of the New England Water Works Association (NEWWA).
 Steve is also an active member and Committee Chair for several drinking water associations including the Connecticut Section of the American Water Works Association, the Massachusetts Water Works Association, the Plymouth County Water Works Association, the Barnstable County Water Utility Association, the Maine Water Utility Association, and several other professional associations.

 Steve obtained a Bachelor’s of Science in Civil Engineering and Masters of Science in Environmental Engineering from the University of Massachusetts, Amherst.
 He is a registered Professional Engineer in Massachusetts and Connecticut, and a certified water system operator in Massachusetts and Rhode Island (4T and 4D).
 Steve’s background and experience with water systems in New England has established him as a regional expert in drinking water quality, treatment, operations, and regulatory compliance.